quanteco/quanteco-tools/README.md

-# quanteco: Quantitative Functions and Test for Ecology
+# quanteco: Quantitative Functions and Tests for Ecology

+##Description
+Functions and tests for spatioautocorrelation, model averaging, data visualization, and data analysis.

+##Author:

+Gregory B. Anderson